-Figure 5.
+Figure 4.
 Simulation results of a linearized concentric PRO swarm

-Figure 5a shows the drift results for the concentric PRO swarm.
-These results are nearly identical to the drift results from a period matched swarm.
-The drift rate of the swarm under the influence of J_2 is 20.0 m/orbit, which is small compared to the initial size of the swarm.
-The average fuel cost per spacecraft of this method is 1.1 m/s which is about a 25% increase compared to the period matched swarm.
+Figure 4a shows the drift results for the concentric PRO swarm.
+These results are nearly identical to the drift results from a period-matched swarm.
+The drift rate of the swarm under the influence of $J_2$ is 20.0 m/orbit, which is small compared to the initial size of the swarm.
+The average propellant cost per spacecraft of this method is 1.1 m/s which is about a 25% increase compared to the period-matched swarm.

-On the other hand, the collision results in Fig. 5b show much improvement compared to the previous simulation.
-The concentric PRO swarm is nearly collision free (one or two collisions) for the first 60 orbits even with the exact dynamics with J_2 only.
-This collision free motion occurs because the PROs do not intersect in the x-y plane.
-Figure 6a shows the first orbit for ten spacecraft and it is clear that no collisions can occur.
-The collision free motion continues until somewhere between orbit 60 and orbit 200.
-At this time, more than half of the spacecraft collide.
-The reason for this large jump in collisions is that each PRO is slightly drifting due to the J_2 effect.
-The problem arises because the PROs are drifting at different rates and in different directions so eventually the PROs will intersect in the x-y plane at which time collisions start to occur.
-The PRO drift is illustrated in Fig. 6b.
+On the other hand, the collision results in Fig. 4b show much improvement compared to the previous simulation.
+The concentric PRO swarm is nearly collision-free (one or two collisions) for the first 60 orbits even with the nonlinear dynamics with $J_2$ only.
+This collision-free motion occurs because the PROs do not intersect in the x-y plane.
+Figure 5a shows the first orbit for ten spacecraft and it is clear that no collisions can occur.
+The collision-free motion continues until somewhere between orbit 60 and orbit 200.
+During this time, about half of the spacecraft collide.
+The reason for the large number of collisions in this time period is that each PRO is slightly drifting in the alongtrack direction due to the $J_2$ effect.
+The collisions occur because the PROs are drifting at different rates so eventually the PROs will intersect in the x-y plane at which time collisions can occur.
+The PRO drift is illustrated in Fig. 5b.